defaultroute0/VCF-Operations-For-Networks/README.md

 count of  Firewall Rule Membership Change in last 24 hours count of   Apply Rule To Vnic Failed Alert

-NSX Firewall Rule where  Applied To is set   (GOOD) NSX Firewall Rule where  Applied To is not set    (BAD) NSX Firewall Rule group by  Section Name
+Firewall Rule where  Applied To is set   (GOOD for scaling large rule sets) Firewall Rule where  Applied To is not set    (BAD for scaling large rule sets) Firewall Rule group by  Section Name

 Identifying Dup's etc:
 nsx policy firewall rule group by port